 Kitchens are working rooms but also at the center of a home.
 While functionally they are for food preparation, kitchens are spaces to eat, work, for kids to do homework, and to spend time with the family.
 Any kitchen ideas selected should provide a venue in which you are comfortable during all activities, and the kitchen style is an important factor in that comfort.

-Here we examine a range of American kitchen styles to inform and inspire your own remodel plans.
+Here we examine a range of kitchen styles with a distinctly American flavor to inform and inspire your own remodel plans.

 American kitchen styles

 This guide will show you the characteristics of a variety of kitchen cabinet ideas to assist you in choosing the look you prefer for your American kitchen remodel.